RatJuggler/my-production-docker-build/README.md

     ./build.sh

-Currently, the script pulls down the sources and then any building and copying is done in the multi-stage docker file.
-This includes the Nginx configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/production).
+The script clones only the minimum source code required (no history) and then any building and copying is done in the multi-stage docker file.
+The source code cloned also includes my production Nginx configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/production).

+At the moment I'm running this on a single Raspberry PI 3 Model B+, so I'm conserving resources by using a single instance of Nginx to serve the static content for two sites and dynamic content from a Node instance.

 Note, the site certificates and private keys are bundled with the image so this is not an ideal solution from a security perspective.
 Anyone with access to the generated Docker image can retrieve them.
 This also makes updating the certificates